- Chair of Biodiversity and Nature Tourism

 Areas of activity of the department

-Information about 5500 species included in the Estonian National Register of Species (2008), and information about the distribution and need of protection of the 167 fungal species of the Estonian Red Data List (2008) are based mainly on this herbarium.
+Information about the distribution and need of protection of the 167 fungal species of the Estonian Red Data List (2008) are based mainly on this herbarium.
 The mycologists of the Department have compiled 20 volumes of the series “Scripta Mycologica” and three fascicles of the distribution maps of Estonian fungi.
 More than 700 mycological studies based on TAAM collections have been published.

 As the taxonomy and identification of fungi is based more and more on data of DNA, in collaboration with phytopathologists and botanists, a molecular biology laboratory has been established.
 Correctly identified specimens (especially type specimens) and extracted from these DNA are important etalons to identify plant diseases, food pollutants, etc. The preservation of reference specimens is one of our main goals.